 The symptoms of carpal tunnel syndrome include chronic aching in your forearms, wrists and hands; tingling or numbness in your hands and fingers; and weakness in your hands.
 You may have a tendency to drop things as well.

 More often than not, these symptoms mostly are felt during the night.
 However, they can also be noticed during routine activities, with the tingling most often taking place in the thumb, index, middle and ring fingers.
 Without treatment, carpal tunnel syndrome may lead to permanent nerve and muscle damage.
-Dr. Keith Neaman is a board-certified plastic surgeon with widespread knowledge and experience in a variety of hand conditions and surgery.
+Dr. Keith Neaman and Dr. Dustin Christiansen are board-certified plastic surgeons with widespread knowledge and experience in a variety of hand conditions and surgery.

 The nerve compression that is carpal tunnel syndrome can happen several ways, some which are: